pulges/coding-style-from-working-to-art/Basics/Documenting_and_commenting.md

 let a = ["Alice", "Bob", "Charlie"]
 ```

-**Do not do this!** All these comments are just useless and meaningless as they just duplicate the code that can be
+All these comments are just useless and meaningless as they just duplicate the code that can be
 as easily be read from code itself.

 Instead here are some examples of where and how to use commenting so it would have a purpose and actually complement
 Your code.

 ## 1. Provide some "Insider" information

 Providing some information about why the code exists, that can not be read directly from the code, is one of the best